-If someone has died, you can tell us quickly and easily online by applying for deceased discount.
+If someone has unfortunately passed away you can tell us quickly and easily online by applying for deceased discount.

 Apply for deceased discount

 If you are a surviving partner and you confirm in writing that you are now the only adult in the household, we will give you a single person discount.

 It is important that we are advised when the following has happened:

 If the property is empty, an exemption is awarded regardless of whether it is furnished or not.
 The exemption will continue until either: